1Dedios/1Dedios/README.md

 ### 1. [**File Encrypter/Decrypter**](https://github.com/1Dedios/security-scripts)
 **Skills:** GPG, Bash

-This script will encrypt/decrypt a file of your choosing from the directory you're running the script.
+This script will encrypt/decrypt a file of your choosing from the directory you're running the script in.

 **Key Achievements:**
 - Encrypt/Decrypt Files in current directory